g2384/notes/docs/cs-notes.md

 Both reference and value types are derived from the ultimate base class `Object`.

-**Boxing**: In cases where it is necessary for a value type to behave like an object, a wrapper that makes the value type look like a reference object is allocated on the heap, and the value type's value is copied into it.
+**Boxing**: an *implicit* process that is used to convert a variable from a **Value Type** to a **Reference Type** data type.
+In cases where it is necessary for a value type to behave like an object, a wrapper that makes the value type look like a reference object is allocated on the heap, and the value type's value is copied into it.
 The wrapper is marked so the system knows that it contains a value type.

-**Unboxing**: the reverse process.
+**Unboxing**: an *explicit* conversion process where we convert a **Reference Type** data type into a **Value Type** variable. the reverse process.
 Boxing and unboxing allow any type to be treated as an object.

 Value types are types that are represented as sequences of bits; value types are not classes or interfaces. `Enums` are a special case of value types.
 Value types are referred to as "structs" in some programming languages.